albydnc/remoto/readme.md

 - **Ethernet networking** with support for DHCP or static IP configuration.
 - **MQTT integration** for publishing telemetry data and executing control commands.
+- **REST API** to get telemetry data and configure the device (and soon executing control commands).
 - **Web server interface** for real-time monitoring and configuration management.
 - **Persistent configuration storage** using JSON saved to flash memory.
 - **Task scheduling** for periodic operations such as telemetry updates and heartbeats.